-This information will help you learn how to do pelvic floor muscle (Kegel) exercises to improve sexual health and pleasure.
+This information will help you learn how to perform pelvic floor muscle (Kegel) exercises to improve your sexual health and pleasure.

 Many women do Kegel exercises to strengthen their pelvic floor muscles.
 This can help manage or prevent physical problems such as the leakage of urine.
 Kegel exercises can also help improve women’s sexual health and pleasure by:

 - Relaxing the vaginal muscles, which allows the vagina to be more open.
 This is helpful for women who are experiencing pain during sexual intercourse and/or with pelvic exams

 - Improving a women’s ability to reach orgasm

 How do I identify my pelvic floor muscles?

 Your pelvic floor muscles form the bottom of your pelvis and support your pelvic organs.
 These are the muscles that you would use when urinating to stop the stream of urine or that you would use to hold back or prevent you from passing gas.

 Here are some ways you can identify them:

 - Imagine you are urinating and contract the muscles you would need to stop the stream of urine.
 Do not actually practice stopping the urine stream, especially if your bladder is full.
 This can actually weaken the muscles and lead to incomplete emptying of the bladder, which increases your risk for a urinary tract infection (UTI).

 - Tighten the muscles that are used to hold back or prevent you from passing gas, but don't tighten your buttock or inner thigh muscles.
 If you're doing it correctly, there should be no visible movement of your body lifting.
 If you are tightening the muscles of your buttocks or abdomen, or notice that your body lifts slightly, you are most likely using the wrong muscles.